joao-henriques-dev/joao-henriques-dev/README.md

 ## 👨‍💻 About Me

-I'm a Bachelor's Student in Computer Science & Engineering, passionate about technology and its impact in society.
+I'm a Bachelor's Student in Computer Science & Engineering, curious about technology and its impact in society, with a strong passion for programming, a field in which I want to continue studying to become a great engineer at using AI/ML models.
+Adopting a mentality of an active, lifelong learner, I'm always looking to learn new skills and grow my current ones, focusing on project-based learning to keep challenging myself to step out of my comfort zone and bolster my tech stack.

 > _"We are only confined by the walls we build ourselves."_